 Senior enlisted leaders condemn hazing in military

-WASHINGTON, (AFPS, March 22, 2012) -- Senior enlisted leaders from each service denounced hazing in the armed forces March 22 and delivered a message of unity while testifying before a congressional panel.
+WASHINGTON (March 23, 2012) -- Senior enlisted leaders from each service denounced hazing in the armed forces yesterday and delivered a message of unity while testifying before a congressional panel.

-The most recent known incident of hazing came when the Army brought charges against eight soldiers allegedly involved in the death of Army Pvt.
-Danny Chen who was found dead of an apparent self-inflicted gunshot wound in a guard tower in southern Afghanistan Oct.
+The most recent known incident of hazing came when the Army brought charges against eight Soldiers allegedly involved in the death of Army Pvt.
+Danny Chen who was found dead of an apparent self-inflicted gunshot wound in a guard tower in southern Afghanistan on Oct.
 3.

 Sgt.
-Maj. of the Army Raymond Chandler emphasized professionalism and the importance of keeping the nation's faith while speaking to the House Armed Services Committee's military personnel subcommittee.
+Maj. of the Army Raymond Chandler emphasized professionalism and the importance of keep the nation's faith while speaking to the House Armed Services Committee's military personnel subcommittee.

-Master Chief Petty Officer of the Navy Rick West told the committee that people are "absolutely our most precious asset."
+Rick West, master chief petty officer of the Navy, told the committee people are "absolutely our most precious asset."

 "Their individual success and the Navy's collective mission accomplishment lie in our ability to provide an environment that promotes inclusiveness and a validated sense of value to the team," he said.